Jeff Tarango: After retirement

 Tarango retired from the main tour in 2003 and now devotes his time to coaching as well as broadcasting for BBC, ESPN, Tennis Channel, Fox Sports and DirecTV.
 He has been a member of the Davis Cup Committee for six years within the USTA.
 He still makes occasional appearances at professional events, including the 2008 USA F21 Futures event in Milwaukee.

-In his 2009 autobiography Open, Andre Agassi claimed that Tarango cheated in a juniors tournament in 1977 to hand the ten-year-old Agassi his first competitive loss.
+In his 2009 autobiography Open, Andre Agassi claimed that Tarango cheated in a juniors tournament in 1977 to hand Agassi his first competitive loss.
 During the final set tiebreaker, Tarango purposely mis-called a ball that had landed several feet in: "Players act as their own linesman… Tarango has decided he'd rather do this than lose and he knows there's nothing anyone can do about it.
 He raises his hand in victory.
 Now I start to cry."
 In an earlier interview, Tarango instead claimed that Agassi had been overruled by an umpire on match point.

 Tarango coached several players after retirement, including Younes El Aynaoui, Andrei Medvedev, Maria Sharapova, and Vince Spadea.